Skip to main content

 The groundwater standards for cyanazine were adopted in Cycle 2 (1988) and updated in Cycle 7 (1999).

-Cyanazine is a herbicide used to control weeds in a variety of agricultural crops.
-Animal studies have shown that cyanazine can cause vomiting, affect body weight, damage the kidney and livers, change blood chemistry, and cause birth defects.
+Cyanazine is an herbicide used to control weeds in a variety of crops.
+Studies have shown that exposure to high levels of cyanazine can cause alter body weight, damage the kidney and livers, affect the blood, and may cause birth defects.

 Cyanide